pereznetworks/A-jQuery-demo-Building-An-Interactive-Form/project.md

 	•	When a user unchecks an activity, make sure that competing activities (if there are any) are no longer disabled.
 	•	As a user selects activities, a running total should display below the list of checkboxes.
 For example, if the user selects "Main Conference", then Total: $200 should appear.
 If they add 1 workshop, the total should change to Total: $300.

-# TODO : Payment Info section of the form:
+# DONE : Payment Info section of the form:

 	•	Display payment sections based on the payment option chosen in the select menu.
 	•	The "Credit Card" payment option should be selected by default.
 Display the #credit-card div, and hide the "PayPal" and "Bitcoin" information.
 Payment option in the select menu should match the payment option displayed on the page.
 	•	When a user selects the "PayPal" payment option, the PayPal information should display, and the credit card and “Bitcoin” information should be hidden.
 	•	When a user selects the "Bitcoin" payment option, the Bitcoin information should display, and the credit card and “PayPal” information should be hidden.
 		NOTE: The user should not be able to select the "Select Payment Method" option from the payment select menu, because the user should not be able to submit the form without a chosen payment option.

-		# Form validation:
+# TODO : Form validation:

 	•	If any of the following validation errors exist, prevent the user from submitting the form:
 	•	Name field can't be blank.